top of page

 Because relapse treatment for Wilms tumor is often physically and emotionally demanding, children undergoing intensive chemotherapy require close monitoring and supportive care throughout therapy.
 Pediatric oncology teams carefully monitor side effects of chemotherapy, infection risk, nutritional status, organ function, and overall recovery while helping families navigate the challenges of recurrent childhood cancer treatment and long-term survivorship care.

-What Chemotherapy for Wilms Tumor Means for Parents
+What this Means for Parents

 Chemotherapy treatment for Wilms tumor can be physically and emotionally challenging for the entire family.
 Parents of children undergoing chemotherapy for pediatric kidney cancer often find themselves balancing hospital visits, pediatric oncology appointments, treatment schedules, medications, infection precautions, emotional support, school disruptions, and the everyday responsibilities of family life.
 Treatment for childhood cancer can place significant emotional, financial, and practical pressure on families throughout therapy and recovery.